Are you looking for Antwerp walking tour tips? We’ve got a treat for you so keep reading!

 A charming city like Antwerp, for example, needs at least a few days to really get a feel for just how wonderful the city is.
-However, if you just don’t have the time, guest contributor David Johnston from Travelsewhere, is here to tell us how to take a self-guided Antwerp walking tour.
+And of course you’ll want to take a city walking tour.
+Guest contributor David Johnston from Travelsewhere, tells us how to take a self-guided Antwerp walking tour.

 Belgium and its region of Flanders has no shortage of endearing destinations to visit.
 The northern city of Antwerp, while less popular than the nation’s capital, Brussels, or perennial favorite Bruges, is certainly proof of that.

 Rather than presenting a single image of a bygone era, Antwerp shows off fragments from various times throughout its prosperous past.
 As a major Belgian city, there are plenty of attractions to visit and things to see in Antwerp.

 Belgium’s contained nature means a day trip to Antwerp is easily manageable but don’t discount spending the night in the city either (read reviews about where to stay).
 It’s definitely worth more of your time.
 Come along as I show you what to do in Antwerp.

 Antwerp may be a big city, the second largest metro area in Belgium actually, but the sights of the old town are easily navigated on foot.
-There’s no better place to start your time exploring Antwerp than with the city’s central square, Grote Markt.
+There’s no better place to start your time exploring Antwerp on foot than with the city’s central square, Grote Markt.